Differential Equations vs. Implicit Differentiation: Unveiling the Subtle Differences

 2. Differential Equations: The Quest for the Unknown Function

 Differential equations (DEs) are equations that relate a function to its derivatives.
-The goal is to find the function that satisfies the equation.
+Day to day, the goal is to find the function that satisfies the equation.
 These equations are ubiquitous in various fields, modeling phenomena in physics, engineering, biology, and economics.

 2.1 Classifying Differential Equations: